PreMiD/Localization/dev.md

 - Open a terminal in your repository and type ``npm i``.
 - To update the dependencies type ``npm update``.

-> Be aware that updating the dependencies could brake a lot, or not - testing is required!
+> Be aware that updating the dependencies could break a lot, or not - testing is required!
 {.is-danger}

 # Coding your vision